How a 9/80 Schedule Works—and Why Some Businesses Love It

 - Be more productive.
 Working an extra hour a day means fewer tasks will need to be interrupted and picked back up the following day.

-- See fewer employee “sick” days.
-Face it: Some employees call in “sick” when they want to go out of town, go to an appointment, etc. But with an extra weekday off, your team may use sick days for personal reasons less often.
+- See fewer employee sick days.
+Face it: Some employees call in “sick” when they want to go out of town, go to an appointment, etc. But with an additional day off to boost employee morale, your team may use sick leave for personal reasons less often.

 Granted, there are potential downsides to a 9/80 schedule.
 Some employees may be unwilling or unable to work an extra hour a day.
 And you’ll need to ensure your payroll system is equipped to handle a flexible work schedule.

-Plus, the nature of your business may require you to be open Monday through Friday.
+Plus, the nature of your business and work environment may require you to be open Monday through Friday.

-If that’s the case, the solution is simple: Divide your employees into two groups.
+If that’s the case, the solution is simple for employee scheduling: Divide your team members into two groups.
 One group can get every other Friday off, while the other gets every other Monday off.
 While your workforce will be a little “thinner” on those days, a little planning can help you overcome capacity issues.

 Say Tuesday is your “slow” day.
-You could rearrange the schedule so that Tuesday is the eight-hour flex day.
+You could rearrange the schedule so that Tuesday is the flex 8-hour day.
 Or you could even make every other Tuesday an off day.

 That’s what a friend does.
 For his business, customer calls, visits, deliveries, and interactions are generally 40 percent lower on Mondays compared to any other day of the week.
 He made every other Monday the off day for all but two employees.
 On those off days, the three of them can easily handle the needs of the business while everyone else takes the day off.